Stocks sink 4% as Dow closes in bear market

 Stocks fell more than 4% on Wednesday, with the Dow closing in bear market territory — or 20% below the record high hit in February.

 Why it matters: The Dow's steep drop ends one major index's record 11-year stretch without a 20% decline, as Wall Street grapples with just how bad the coronavirus will be for the global economy.
-The S&P 500 is about 30 points away from hitting bear market territory.
+The S&P 500 is about 30 points away from hitting bear market territory, which would officially end Wall Street's bull run.

 Between the lines: A stretch of market volatility like this — with 2% or more moves almost every trading session in recent weeks — has been rare in the past decade.